 Is Receiving a Health Canada Growing License Really Necessary?

-Ever since the Cannabis Act officially passed, this has been the ongoing question.
+Ever since the Cannabis Act officially passed, this has been an ongoing question.

-What’s the point of receiving a cultivation licence when it’s possible to purchase legal cannabis products from a licensed producer?
+What’s the point of receiving a cultivation license when it’s possible to purchase legal cannabis products from a licensed producer?